 Helpful iWork Tips

-iWork comes free when you purchase an iOS 7 device such as iPad Air.
+iWork comes free when you purchase an iOS 8 device such as iPad Air 2.
 The following tips can make time with these apps more productive.
-Here are some pieces of advice to ease your way; most of this information works for all three apps.
+Here are some pieces of advice to ease your way; most of this information works for all three iWork apps.

 Templates.
-Though there are fewer templates in iWork 2.0.1, they are still some of the best out there.
+Though there aren’t a wealth of templates in iWork 2.5.1, they are still some of the best out there.
 Use templates to get a jumpstart on design and blow those PowerPoint users’ presentations out of the water.
-You can go to sites such as freeiworktemplates.com and iworkcommunity.com to get additional templates to make your presentations look even more unique.
+You can go to sites such as freeiworktemplates.com and iworkcommunity.com to get additional templates to make your documents look even more unique.

 iCloud for Document Management.
 If you use Pages for iCloud, your iPad will automatically store your documents online.
 You can access them from any of your iOS devices or a Mac.
 You can even edit documents in your browser with Pages, Numbers, or Keynote for iCloud.
-Use iCloud in Settings and after entering your ID, tap Documents & Data to turn it on.
-A list of apps allows you to turn the iCoud feature on for the iWork apps.
+Use iCloud in Settings and after entering your ID, tap iCloud Drive and then tap any of the iWork apps in the list that appears to turn them on.

 Organize Documents in Folders.
 If you’ve created quite a few documents — for example, a slew of Keynote presentations or dozens of spreadsheets in Numbers — and are organizationally challenged, consider creating folders to keep them in order.
-In Keynote, for example, just Tap Presentations to go to the Presentations Manager and tap Edit.
-You then simply drag it onto another presentation you want to store with it in a folder.
+In Keynote, for example, just tap Presentations to go to the Presentations view; then tap Edit.
+You then simply drag one presentation onto another presentation to store them together in a folder.
 Enter a name for the folder and then tap Done.
 Repeat this procedure to place as many presentations as you like in that folder or create additional folders.